mugshot H V Jagadish

 Bio

 I have been concerned about how academic scholarship is demonstrated, and have been involved with several efforts in this direction.
 I established the ACM SIGMOD Digital Review, which provides online reviews of published articles, now migrated to Pubzone.
-As a complementary effort, I serve as the editor for the datbase section of the Computing Research Repository (CoRR) , which encourages publication prior to review.
+As a complementary effort, I serve as the editor for the database section of the Computing Research Repository (CoRR) , which encourages publication prior to review.
 I am the founder of the Proceedings of the Very Large Database Endowment (PVLDB), which is an effort to bring journal-style reviewing to a prestigious conference.